+1-888-SITEOWL

 Everybody in One Place

-That’s exactly what SiteOwl does.
+That’s exactly what SiteOwl does!

 As he explains, “I believe SiteOwl almost works as a BIM [Building Information Modeling] software inside of an individual company.
 BIM is used in the construction field to coordinate different trades on a project and to share information between individual contractors.
-SiteOwl essentially works the same way within a company, updating individual team members from different departments with important information as a project moves along from beginning to end.”
+SiteOwl essentially works the same way within a company, updating individual team members from different departments with important information as a project moves from beginning to end.”

 That ability to keep information centralized and updated helps every team member stay on task during the life cycle of the project.